mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Assumptions

-This article assumes knowledge of JavaScript.
-It focuses on features that TypeScript adds.
+This article assumes knowledge of JavaScript and focuses on the features that TypeScript adds.

 Experience with a language that has classes and interfaces like C# or Java is helpful.